Taliik/crate-spark-pipeline/README.md

 ### Gathering Data

-After use case definition and some research, it's time for the first real step in machine learning: gathering data.
+After the use case definition and some research, it's now time for the first real step in machine learning: gathering data.
-Depending on the use case data could either consist of sensor data produced by industry, social media data, stock prices or anonymised financial transactions.
+Depending on the use case, data could either consist of sensor data produced by industry, social media data, stock prices or anonymised financial transactions.

 For importing data, please refer to the [CrateDB documentation](https://crate.io/docs/crate/guide/index.html)